DataFire/Integrations/integrations/generated/google_analytics/README.md

   * username `string`: Email ID of the authenticated user

 ### AdWordsAccount
-* AdWordsAccount `object`: JSON template for an AdWords account.
+* AdWordsAccount `object`: JSON template for an Google Ads account.
-  * autoTaggingEnabled `boolean`: True if auto-tagging is enabled on the AdWords account.
+  * autoTaggingEnabled `boolean`: True if auto-tagging is enabled on the Google Ads account.
 Read-only after the insert operation.
   * customerId `string`: Customer ID.
-This field is required when creating an AdWords link.
+This field is required when creating a Google Ads link.
-  * kind `string`: Resource type for AdWords account.
+  * kind `string`: Resource type for Google Ads account.

 ### AnalyticsDataimportDeleteUploadDataRequest
 * AnalyticsDataimportDeleteUploadDataRequest `object`: Request template for the delete upload data request.